 Risk is compounded by ignorance, multiplied by gimmickry, and exacerbated by emotion.
 It is halved with education, ameliorated with cost-based asset allocation, and managed with disciplined: selection quality, diversification, and income rules--- The QDI.

 Risk minimization requires the identification of what's inside a portfolio.
-Risk control requires decision-making by the owner of the investment assets.
-Risk management requires a selection process from a universe of securities that meet a known set of qualitative standards.
+Risk control requires daily decision-making.
+Risk management requires security selection from a universe of securities that meet a known set of qualitative standards.

-The Market Cycle Investment Management methodology helps to minimize your financial risk in several ways:
+The Market Cycle Investment Management methodology helps to minimize financial risk:

 - It creates an intellectual "fire wall" that precludes you from investing in excessively speculative products and processes.